Since the introduction of the iPhone, each new iteration of the device has brought with it a new version of iOS.

 Widgets are a need as the home screen evolves into a dashboard of utilities, and with the upcoming Apple Watch at-a-glance functionality, will be the new standard.
 It’s going to be difficult for widgets to catch on in Apple’s ecosystem until they live in the space where we normally interact with our apps: on the home screen.

 The system behind a lot of the new features in iOS8 are due to Extensibility — Apple’s transfer protocol that gives third-party apps a way to project themselves into core services like the keyboard, Notification Center or iCloud Drive.
+So if you ever wanted to find out the definition of cloud computing, just think about Apple’s icloud service, allowing you to store an amount of files and folders.
+It is a lot easier to remember it in this format.

 This undercover feature has potential to cause a huge shift in how we interact with our apps.
 Our phones and what we do with them are now defined by the apps we install on them.
 And over time, as we add app over app, our home screens become a segregated mess of utility and duplicity.
 Extensibility can solve all that by putting Instagram filters in line with the Camera app, Shazam listening features built into Siri, Skype buttons inside of FaceTime, etc. The use of apps may soon be more natural, efficient and unified.
 I’m looking forward to seeing how developers utilize this new accessibility.